-- The following form must be completed in detail by the parent/guardian and signed by the prescribing healthcare provider each school year: Permission Form for Medication During School Day #5330.1 or #5330.2.
-These forms can be obtained in the health office or on the website. - Prescription medication must be in the original prescription bottle and over-the-counter medication must also be in the original container and labeled with the student's name.
+• The following form must be completed in detail by the parent/guardian and signed by the prescribing healthcare provider each school year: Permission Form for Medication During School Day #5330.1 or #5330.2.
+These forms can be obtained in the health office or on the website.